Frank Leymann: Business process management & workflow systems

-Based on his contributions to IBM's workflow products, Leymann co-authored the seminal book "Production Workflow " that explains how to build scalable and reliable workflow systems.
+Based on his contributions to IBM's workflow products, Leymann co-authored the seminal book "Production Workflow" that explains how to build scalable and reliable workflow systems.

 Service computing

 The architecture and implementation of workflow systems anticipated many aspects of service-oriented programming like the use of service interfaces, service invoker, or service listener.
 Consequently, from 2000 on, Leymann helped to define several of the original web service standards like WS-Addressing, WS-Business Activity, BPEL4People, or the Web Services Resource Framework.
 Especially, aggregation of web services has been addressed by BPEL and WSFL.
 How the plethora of web service standards fit into an architecture for an enterprise service bus was described in a book on the web service platform co-authored by Leymann.

 Cloud computing

 The work on the web services resource framework had already shown that elements of a computing infrastructure like hardware, operating systems etc. can be perceived as services too - just like software functionality.
-Consequently, complete applications can be outsource to the cloud, which requires standards and technology to provision and manage applications in such environments: Frank Leymann was initial co-author of OASIS TOSCA that allows to specify the structure of applications, their artifacts, and dependencies, as well as the associated operational semantics to automatically provision such applications.
+Consequently, complete applications can be outsource to the cloud, which requires standards and technology to provision and manage applications in such environments: Frank Leymann was initial co-author of OASIS TOSCA a language that allows to specify the structure of applications, their artifacts, and dependencies, as well as the associated operational semantics to automatically provision such applications.
 Leymann's group at University of Stuttgart built an open source implementation of this standard called OpenTOSCA.
 Guidelines for building applications that fit properly into the cloud have been derived jointly with industry partners and was published as a vendor-neutral language of cloud computing patterns.